The wabi-sabi design will be a big trend also for 2022, and we predicted this exactly four years ago

 Wabi-Sabi Philosophy

-The Wabi-Sabi philosophy centres around the appreciation of the beauty of natural imperfection.
-It is about the aesthetic of things in existence that are “imperfect, impermanent and incomplete.”
+At its core, Wabi-Sabi is a philosophy that celebrates the beauty found in natural imperfections.
+It appreciates the aesthetic of things that are “imperfect, impermanent, and incomplete.”

-The philosophy has deep roots in the Chinese Zen Buddhism, “a concept derived from the Buddhist teaching of the three marks of existence (三法印, sanbōin), specifically impermanence (無常, mujō), suffering (苦, ku) and emptiness or absence of self-nature (空, kū).” ( Wikipedia). – It can also be traced back to a 16th-century fascinating g Japanese legend that you can read here.
+Rooted deeply in Chinese Zen Buddhism, Wabi-Sabi reflects the Buddhist teachings on the three marks of existence—impermanence (無常, mujō), suffering (苦, ku), and emptiness or absence of self-nature (空, kū).
+It can also be traced back to a 16th-century fascinating g Japanese legend that you can read here.

 Wabi-sabi can be described as “the most conspicuous and characteristic feature of what we think of as traditional Japanese beauty” Leonard Koren